syncfusion-content/javascript-docs/js/api/ejTreeView.md

-To get currently expanded nodes indexes in TreeView.
+To get the currently expanded node indexes in TreeView.